A Simple Guide on How to Form an LLC in North Carolina

 Now that your business has been officially formed, you have a valid registered agent, and your operating agreement has been drafted, it's time to get an EIN for your business.
 An EIN, or employer identification number, is issued by the IRS and used for tax purposes, hiring employees, or dealing with outside vendors or partners.
 Your EIN will only be issued to your business one time, and it will not expire, ever.

 When applying to open a business bank account, you typically will be required to present your EIN number to be able to finish setting up your account.
-You can either obtain your EIN on your own, or you have can a service like Firstep obtain this for you on your behalf.
+You can either obtain your EIN on your own, or you can have a service like Firstep obtain this for you on your behalf.
 Even if you already have gotten an EIN number, but don't remember it or have lost the documentation, you can still retrieve this.
 This can be a lengthy and complicated process, so this is one of the services we offer.
 However, whether it's your first time getting an EIN or you are retrieving your old EIN, it's extremely important to save these documents in a safe place.

-Step 6: Maintain Good Standing For Your LLC
+Step 7: Maintain Good Standing For Your LLC

 The ongoing compliance of your LLC is one of the most important things you can do to ensure you maintain good standing and keep your business active.
 This includes things such as filing annual reports on time, and renewing any required business licenses that are related to your business and industry.